-From here, you should see a large, blue button labelled “turn on sync…”.
-Once you click it, you’ll be taken to the Google login page.
+From here, you should see a large, blue button labeled “turn on sync…” Once you click it, you’ll be taken to the Google login page.

 Here you can either log in with an existing Google account or create a new one by clicking “create account.”

-To create a new account, you’ll need to enter your name, date of birth and desired Gmail address, as well as a password (you can make Gmail your default email client if you want to).
+To create a new account, you’ll need to enter your name, date of birth and desired Gmail address, as well as a password (you can make Gmail your default email client if you want).
+Required fields are marked with an asterisk, so if there are any issues, make sure you’ve filled them in.
 Once your account is created, repeat the steps above to arrive at the login screen again.

-From here, click “manage sync” to see what information is being transferred.
-You can either choose to sync everything, or pick and choose from the list shown in the screenshot below.
-Once you’ve decided what to sync, it will all be made automatically available across devices, so long as you sign in with the same Google account.
+From here, click “manage sync” to see what information will transfer.
+You can either choose to sync everything or pick and choose from the list shown in the screenshot below.
+Once you’ve decided what to sync, it’s all automatically available across devices, so long as you sign in with the same Google account.